CopterExpress/clover/docs/en/lecture_contest.md

 # Contest for the best educational lecture
+The Copter Express company organizes a contest for the best educational lecture with COEX Clover 4 quadcopter kit application.

+The main goal of the contest is aerial robotics popularization  and community development.
-## Requirements
+##  Lecture requirements
 * the topic of the lecture is of free choice.
-Programmable quadcopter kit «COEX Clover 4» and/or The Clover simulation environment should be used as the main tool in the lecture;
+Programmable quadcopter kit COEX Clover 4 and/or The Clover simulation environment should be used as the main tool in the lecture;
 > **Note** *The version of COEX Clover is not earlier than [version 4](https://clover.coex.tech/en/assemble_4.html).
 The virtual machine image is not earlier than [version 1.0](https://github.com/CopterExpress/clover_vm/releases/tag/v1.0).
-* the video is uploaded to YouTube or another public platform and is public accessible;
+* the video is uploaded on YouTube or another public platform and is public accessible;
-* the language of the lecture is any;
-* the video contains subtitles in English in case  the language is made neither of English nor Russian;
+* the language of the lecture is any.
+The video contains subtitles in English in case  the language is made neither of English nor Russian;
-* the duration of the lecture is not limited.
+* the duration of the lecture is limited from 15 min. to 3 hours.

+## Requirements for the participants
+* the participant must be the author of the lesson;
+* third parties can provide technical support for recording a lecture;
+* the status of the participant is unlimited (student, representative of a general education institution, representative of the industry, amateur).

 Applications deadline: September 1, 2022